On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 "And I'm helping you make them better".

 Counterattacks the Irish manager, also concerned about Ford's retirement, that will be leaving Formula 1 at the end of the season, both as a team - under the Jaguar brand - and as a supplier of Cosworth engines.
-Jordan and Minardi will lose their reference engine supplier.
+Jordan and Minardi will lose their engine supplier.
 However, according to reports, a buyer has come forward: three-time World Champion Nelson Piquet, who wants his son Nelsinho, 22 years old, who is dominating British Formula 3, to make his debut in Formula 1.
-The operation would take place through Piquet Sport with the blessing - including financial - of Bernie Ecclestone.
+The operation would take place through Piquet Sport with the blessing - including the financial one - of Bernie Ecclestone.
 In the months leading up to the Chinese Grand Prix, Nelson Piquet had announced his intention to race in GP2 alongside his son to teach him the tricks of the job.
-On Sunday, 26 September 2004, Luca Montezemolo will be present at one of his very rare Grand Prix in person.
-Only because we are racing in Shanghai will Ferrari's Chairman, leaving for China, live intense days as ambassador of the Made in Italy in the country of the emerging future.
-At the Paris Auto Show, meanwhile, the Chairman of Ferrari invites everyone to look up, where a red billboard adorned with trophies looms: it is the list of the six World Constructors' Championship won, all in a row, by the team of Maranello.
+On Sunday, September 26, 2004, Luca Montezemolo will be present at one of his very rare Grand Prix in person.
+Just because they are racing in Shanghai, Ferrari's President, who is leaving for China, will experience intense days as an ambassador for Made in Italy in the country of the emerging future.
+At the Paris Auto Show, meanwhile, Ferrari's President invites everyone to look up, where a red billboard adorned with trophies looms: it is the list of the six World Constructors' Championship won, all in a row, by the team of Maranello.

 "It doesn't even look true, it seemed impossible and if I didn't see them there, I wouldn't believe it".

-There is no denying, Luca Montezemolo, a colorful comparison to highlight the current mistakes of the Circus directed by Bernie Ecclestone:
+Luca Montezemolo does not resist a colourful comparison to highlight the current flaws of the Circus directed by Bernie Ecclestone:

-"It seems to me that it's become quite an equestrian circus, the monkey is missing to do the afternoon show, we have to find four or five more monkeys and throw them on the track.
-It means increasing costs dramatically, but revenues will always be the same".
+"It seems to me that it's become quite an equestrian circus; if the monkey that has to do the afternoon show is missing, we have to find four or five more monkeys and throw them on the track.
+It means that costs increase dramatically, but revenues remain the same".

-Absurd, according to Ferrari's Chairman.
-The prospect could change if a signature racing driver climbed in the third single-seater of the Maranello team.
-Question: would you like it if Valentino Rossi would be the one driving the extra single-seater?
+Absurd, according to Ferrari's President.
+The prospect could change if a very talented driver were to be in the third single-seater of the Maranello team.
+Question: would you like it if Valentino Rossi were to be the one to drive the extra single-seater?

 "Absolutely yes, unfortunately I fear that it won't realistically be possible because, today, he has other schedules and is committed to winning elsewhere.
 An Italian driver?
 Honestly, we haven't really thought about it seriously yet.
 There's still time".